lukamiletic95/papers/Push pull push HEAP PSS.md

 </div>
 <br/><br/>

-The algorithm is based on a
+The algorithm is based on exchanging three messages between two nodes, as shown in *Figure #*.
+If a *FN* node receives client's transaction *T*, it gossips its id by a call to *publish()* function, which will lead to creating a new *PROPOSE*.

 Since we assumed that a node has knowledge of the entire network, its fanout is initialized to *ln(n)*.
 This represents the size of the peer subset, or more precisely, the number of nodes that are going to receive the *PROPOSE* message.
 Node keeps track of three sets: